How do mortgages work in the UK?

 There are also newer kinds of mortgages that promise to save you money in the long run, such as flexible, current account and offset mortgages.
 However, you generally have to pay more for these mortgages.

-On first glance, some deals may appear too good to be true, so it’s important to look out for the fees charged by the lender.
-These include booking and set-up fees, as well as early redemption penalties.
-Also look out for any special clauses.
+At first glance, some deals may appear too good to be true, so it’s important to look out for the fees charged by the lender.
+Typical mortgage fees can vary and include booking and set-up fees, as well as early redemption penalties, which are extra costs if you try to pay back your mortgage early (because the bank’s interest is their profit).
+Expect to pay anything from £200 to £2500.
+Since the fees can vary, be sure to ask your bank or broker about them.
+Also, look out for any special clauses.

 What happens if I can’t pay my mortgage?